Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Summary and discussion

-The method of this scheme for dealing with the electronic correlation is distinguished from the others since its methodology originates from one of the principles of quantum mechanics, namely the uncertainty principle and Pauli's principle.
-Initiated by Gouy and Chapman, and introduced into elucidation of many-body effects by Debye and H\"{u}ckel, the electronic correlation is a non-trivial problem and a great challenge to resolving many-electron problem\cite{Gouy,Chapman,Debye}.
+The method of this formalism for dealing with the electronic correlation is distinguished from the others since it is based on the uncertainty principle, Pauli's principle and phase space.
+The electronic-correlation problem initiated by Gouy and Chapman and introduced into elucidation of many-body effects by Debye and H\"{u}ckel is a non-trivial problem and a great challenge to resolving many-electron problems \cite{Chapman,Gouy,Debye}.
 The electronic correlation can be understood to have classical plus quantum cause.
 Our approach for considering the electronic correlation focuses on its quantal cause.
-The present approach lets one avoid assuming the additional correlation term in the wave equation for many-electron system.
-We claim that since the phase norm enables to explain the possible electron-approachable limit from the principle of quantum mechanics, the present approach provides the possibility of revealing the electronic correlation in line with the quantum nature.
-Within the KS approach, finding the exact exchange-correlation functional requires painful processes of modeling.
-The different understandings of the electronic exchange and correlation have yielded a great diversity of calculation approaches \cite{Perdew1,Becke1,Wang,Thiele,Weber,Guidez,Mark,Higuchi1,Higuchi2,Jarborg,Pitarke,Hanas,Sala,Tran,Arbuznikov,Gusarov,White,Francesco,Lein,Kurth}.
+The present approach allows us to avoid assuming an additional correlation term in the wave equation for many-electron systems.
+The phase norm enables us to explain the possible electron-approachable limit according to the principle of quantum mechanics, so the present approach offers the possibility of revealing the electronic correlation depending upon its quantum nature.
+For the KS approach, finding the exact exchange-correlation functional is accompanied by painful processes of modeling.
+The different understandings of the electronic exchange and correlation in DFT have yielded a great diversity of calculation approaches \cite{Becke1,Perdew1,Gusarov,Thiele,Weber,Guidez,Mark,Higuchi2,Jarborg,Pitarke,Hanas,Sala,Tran,Arbuznikov,White,Francesco,Lein,Kurth}.
+Although there has been considerable progress in investigating the exchange and correlation, it still remains as a core problem for first-principles calculations.
 Such a situation shows that there is not seen the prospect of finding the final solution to the exchange and correlation problem by manipulating within DFT.
-The present method circumvents the obstacles of DFT and HF theory, by employng the equivalent function and phase norm.
-It is concluded that the derived equation amounts to an one-electron equation which does not include any additional term pertaining to the exchange and correlation, but takes into consideration the exchange and correlation effects in an ab initio way.
-Therefore this equation can elucidate properties of many-particle systems in the ground state in a new way.
-The equation addresses electronic states of a many-electron system with orbital functions and yields the eigen functions and energy eigenvalues of the many-electron system.
-In essence it is an equation for many-electron system written in the form of one-electron equation similar to the Kohn-Sham equation.
+The present method circumvents the obstacles of DFT and HF theory, by employing the equivalent function and phase norm.
+It is concluded that the derived equation amounts to a one-electron equation which does not include any additional term pertaining to the exchange and correlation, but takes into consideration the exchange and correlation effects sufficiently in an explicit way.